 Ajit Mohan also refused to reveal the exact value of how much the social media giant has invested in Meesho or how large the stake it's acquiring.

-Meesho announced on its official website that this Facebook investment could help to increase its "efforts to enable independent entrepreneurs to build businesses and grow their customer base via social channels."
+Meesho announced on its official website that this Facebook investment could help to increase its attempts for allowing independent entrepreneurs to make business as well as develop their customer base using social channels.

 Starting with only two engineering graduates in 2015, Meesho has raised over-$64-million fund in which including DST Partners and Shunwei Capital as some of the highlighted backers.

-Mohand said that his company's investment will be a great help for Meesho to maximize its impact on a central plank of India's economic growth agenda by helping job creation through entrepreneurship.
+Mohand said that his company's investment will be a great help for Meesho to increase its influence on a central plank of the economic growth agenda in this country by helping job creation through entrepreneurship.

 Facebook, Twitter, messenger app WhatsApp and other social media platforms have been scrutinized intensely by the Indian federal government.
 Strict Indian rules force companies to control the content uploaded on social media every moment.